wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `getBackendConvertorType()` selects the compatible converter object during the construction of the memory controller object.
 The method returns `memHierarchy.simpleMemBackendConvertor`, meaning that a `class simpleMemBackendConvertor` type converter object will be constructed.

+Two more types of abstract backends are also defined in the same file.
+The first is `class FlagMemBackend`, which has a more expressive `issueRequest()` method, allowing an extra flag from the converter to be passed.
+The second is `class ExtMemBackend`, which defines an extra `issueCustomRequest()` that allows customized requests to be handled with a different method.